 Brenna: How are we doing?
 The simple version is that God’s grace has sustained us.
 The complicated version is found in a series of events.
 Our parents have prayed over, and supported us when we were still kids figuring it out.
 Siblings have been our best friends, babysitters, and soundboards through the roller coaster life we’ve been living since then.
 Ryan and I have had peeks and valleys, but through biblical counsel from others, we are loving, communicating, and choosing to be there for one another through the wins and losses that come with being a spouse and parent.

-Jim (Dad): Brenna and Ryan have now been married seven years.
-My granddaughter, Dakota, is eight, and is a sweetheart who loves to play games with “Mimi” and “Papa,” and go for joy rides with me on the Harley.
-She has two younger brothers, Dax who is five, and Dawson who is two.
+Jim (Dad): Brenna and Ryan have now been married 11 years.
+My granddaughter, Dakota, is 12, and is a sweetheart who loves to play games with “Mimi” and “Papa,” and go for joy rides with me on the Harley.
+She has two younger brothers, Dax who is nine, and Dawson who is six.
 Together as a family they are proving to be the exception to the rule.

 Brock: God, in his perfect timing, brought peace and reconciliation to our family.
 Not with just one, but three bundles of joy and a brother-in-law that I can’t imagine living without.

 Jim (Dad): The story is still being written as the journey continues.
 But we share Our Family Was Pregnant to offer hope that “exceptions” are possible.
 This circumstance, like all troubling times in life, required surrendering to God’s sovereignty in order to restore unity in our family.
 It doesn’t matter how we fail to measure up to God’s design for our life, no situation is hopeless if you invite Him into the mix!

 Wishing you the best,

 The McNeff, Hodge, and Marraccino Families